ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 When location is collected at a regional or country level, the data is less usable for mapping but will still provide useful information for analysing broad trends and showing when the funded activity is in a different place from the recipient location.

 When multiple locations are provided for each grant it is possible to publish these in 360Giving data.
-See the guidance below [add link] for further information.
+See the [guidance below](multiple-locations) for further information.

 **Funder or programme area of operation**